joncrain/munkireport-postman-collection/README.md

 ## Define Environment Variables

 This collection utilizes the following variables which should be defined within one of the scopes in Postman.
+The example variables are defined within the collection.
+(Go to the Variable tab under edit collection)

 | Variable          | Description                                        | Example           |
 |-------------------|----------------------------------------------------|-------------------|